 - made a final rule making the AER responsible for calculating and updating values of customer reliability, which are used to develop reliability standards.

 - published a final report for our Frequency control frameworks review which recommended further changes to the market and regulatory frameworks to maintain effective frequency control as the generation mix changes.

 - published a final report for our Reliability frameworks review.
 This review considered the regulatory and market frameworks needed to support a reliable supply of electricity as the power system transforms to include more variable, intermittent generation and demand-side innovation.

 In June 2018 we reinstated the long notice reliability and emergency reserve trader (RERT) scheme to allow AEMO to procure generation and demand response capacity nine months ahead of a projected reserve shortfall.
 The RERT is a type of strategic reserve available to AEMO to help avoid blackouts.
 Also, we are currently considering a rule change request from AEMO for broader changes to the RERT framework.
-A draft determination is due in January 2019.
+A draft determination was published in February 2019 for stakeholder comment.

 In May 2018 we published a new rule to improve the transparency and consistency of medium term reliability forecasts to signal whether or not electricity supply is projected to meet demand in the medium-term.